IsaacDempsey/anki-gatekeeper/README.md

 # AnkiGatekeeper

 An Android app that intercepts every phone unlock and requires answering one Anki flashcard before granting access to the rest of the phone.
-Also integrates with Firefox's [LeechBlock](https://www.proginosko.com/leechblock/) extension to gate distracting websites behind a card review.
+Also integrates with

 ### LeechBlock integration

 AnkiGatekeeper also runs a minimal HTTP server on `127.0.0.1:8765`.
-When LeechBlock redirects a blocked site to `http://127.0.0.1:8765`, the server returns a holding page and simultaneously launches the card gate.
+This can be used by Firefox's [LeechBlock](https://www.proginosko.com/leechblock/) extension to trigger a card review whenever the user attempts to access a distracting website.
 To set it up, open LeechBlock's options for a block set and enter `http://127.0.0.1:8765` as the redirect URL.

 ## Requirements